-AppDynamics can collect and report all application run-time exceptions that are thrown inside the JVM server.
-This provide users with visibility of stack traces that are thrown when business transactions and user requests timeout or fail.
+AppDynamics reports and collects application run-time exceptions inside the JVM server, providing users with visibility of stack traces whenever user requests fail or timeout.

-You’re also able to Monitor JVM health and Performance, understanding the health of your JVM with key Java profiling metrics like response time, throughput, exception rate, and garbage collection time as well as key system resource like CPU, memory, and disk I/O.
+Effectively monitor performance and understand the health of your JVM with the main Java profiling metrics such as throughput, exception rate, response time, and garbage collection time along with key system resources.